foxwallet/hc.foxwallet.com/docs/create-wallet.md

 ### If you already have a wallet, directly select “Import Wallet”.

-In Fox Wallet, you can restore the wallet by importing seed phase or private key.
+In FoxWallet, you can restore the wallet by importing seed phase or private key.
 Select the corresponding method, enter the information according to the prompts on the page.
 Click “Submit” to complete the import.

 ![](./img/import-wallet.png)